ota-meshi/eslint-plugin-regexp/docs/rules/letter-case.md

 ## :book: Rule Details

-This rule aims to unify the case of letters.
+This rule is aimed to unify the case of letters.

 <eslint-code-block fix>